stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *A missile of holy light streaks toward a foe, marking them for your allies.*

-Make a ranged spell attack against a creature of your choice within range.
+Make a ranged evocation attack against a creature of your choice within range.
 On a hit, the target takes 4d6 sacred damage.
 Additionally, the next melee or ranged attack roll made against this target before the end of your next turn has +1d thanks to the mystical dim light glittering on the target until then.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d6 for each point of mana above the 1st.